 Weapons are almost exclusively crafted using an anvil.

-Cooking is a type of crafting that also has a separate UI window from the main crafting window designed for crafting food and drink.
+Cooking is also a type of crafting, used to produce cooked food and drink.
 There are different cooking windows for different stations.
-For example, the cooking interface for a campfire is much simpler, and involves dragging and dropping single items into the window where they are upgraded into cooked food.
+For example, the cooking interface for a campfire is much simpler whereas the interface for a Kitchen Counter has multiple tabs.

 Tools are primarily crafted using a Foraging Table, with different tabs which differentiate tool types.